Are you revamping your marketing plans due to the COVID-19 pandemic?

 These are sensitive times and one wrong move could lead to an avalanche of problems.
 So it’s best to ensure that whatever new marketing campaign you have in place would work as you intended and wouldn’t be misunderstood by customers.

-Explain your marketing campaign to a third person who is not related to your business but would be your ideal customer.
+Explain your marketing plans to a third person who is not related to your business but would be your ideal customer.
 Get their first-hand opinion on what they think about it.
 Refine your strategy accordingly before you implement it.

 What Should Be Your Focus in Marketing Campaigns?

-As you are creating your marketing campaigns, you should focus on a few ideas that will give you the best response in these uncertain times caused by CoronaVirus pandemic.
+As you are creating your marketing plans, you should focus on a few ideas that will give you the best response in these uncertain times caused by CoronaVirus pandemic.
 At YellowFin Digital, we are working with various startups and small businesses, helping them adjust and revamp their marketing to the current scenario.

 Through our practical experience in online marketing and from the research we have conducted in the past few weeks, we have gathered useful information on the best marketing strategies that will work during these times.
 Here are a few such ideas: